 Regardless of your travel style, knowing a thing or two about room hacks is always a good idea.
 Why?
 Quite simply because you’ll have a way to sort out almost every mini-inconvenience a room can offer.
 From years of solo-travel/backpacking and a handful of common sense, I’ve managed to majorly improve my room experience in whichever accommodation I find myself.
 The trick?
 Making objects around me work harder.
 Yup.

-Even in the most simple of rooms, I can assure you that you’ll find things which take your sleep to the next level or keep your belongings organised down to a T. I know this because I’ve lived around and have seen with first-hand experience how the definition of ‘basics’ can differ from one location to another.
+Even in the most simple of rooms, I can assure you that you’ll find things which take your sleep to the next level or keep your belongings organised down to a T. I know this because I’ve seen, first-hand, how the definition of ‘basics’ can differ from one location to another.
 That’s exactly why this post is designed for absolutely everyone on their travels.
-If you want to maximise your room experience without really doing anything special, keep reading because I’ve got you sorted.
+If you want to maximise your room experience without really doing anything special, I’ve got you sorted.

 Rule Number 1: Ditch The Traditional Doorstop.